What better science experiment to do when discussing the earth’s atmosphere than the classic baking soda & vinegar experiment?

 Carbon Dioxide & the Earth’s Atmosphere

-Before I go I have to equip you with some back pocket scientific knowledge to impart on your children.
+Before I go I have to equip you with some back pocket scientific knowledge to impart to your children.

 What is the role of carbon dioxide in our atmosphere?